University Laboratory High School (Urbana, Illinois): Tennis

 The school's tennis team did not achieve a winning team record until 2014, but recently has enjoyed a period of regional dominance behind a variety of star players.
-Uni achieved an 8-1 record in 2017, powered by the duo of Van Gunderson and Samuel Li.
-Gunderson and Li won second place at the IHSA Sectional tournament, and finished tied for 25th.
-In 2018, Gunderson and Li were joined by freshman singles player Zachary Donnini (class of 2021).
+Uni achieved an 8-1 record in 2017, powered by the duo of Van Gundersen and Samuel Li.
+Gundersen and Li won second place at the IHSA Sectional tournament, and finished tied for 25th.
+In 2018, Gundersen and Li were joined by freshman singles player Zachary Donnini (class of 2021).
 The team achieved a 10-3 record and won their first sectional championship.
-Donnini was joined by Krishna Subbiah on the New-Gazette all-area first team.
+Donnini was joined by Krishna Subbiah on the News-Gazette all-area first team.
 In 2019, Donnini and Arjun Tangella achieved a second consecutive sectional championship for the team, defeating Centennial High School 4-6, 6-1, 6-2.
-Li and Subbiah qualified for state as a doubles pair and Akash Pradeshi qualified as a singles player, making it the second year in a row Uni had sent five different players to state.
+Li and Subbiah qualified for state as a doubles pair and Akash Pardeshi qualified as a singles player, making it the second year in a row Uni had sent five players to state.
 Subbiah retired as the winningest player in Uni High History, collecting 74 varsity wins in his four years on the team.

 After the 2020 season was cancelled because of the COVID-19 outbreak, only Donnini and Arav Jagroop (now senior double partners) returned in 2021.
 The team achieved a 12-3 record, the most regular season wins in school history.
 Donnini and Jagroop finished third in the IHSA sectional tournament after a semi-final loss to Central High School in the semifinals.
 Uni finished second as a team in their IHSA Sectional, breaking their streak of team sectional championships.
 As the 16 Seed entering the IHSA State Tournament, Donnini and Jagroop enjoyed a surprise run to the state semifinals.
 The duo defeated (#5) Mount Zion 6-4, 6-4 to qualify for the quarter-finals and subsequently beat (#12) Vernon Grove 6-2, 6-0 to make the semi-finals.
 Although Donnini and Jagroop lost 6-0, 7-6(4) loss to (#2) Metamora, they led Uni High to a Top 10 finish at the State Tournament for the first time in school history and were the first tennis players from the Champaign-Urbana metro area to make the state semi-finals in over 65 years.